AntolTECHS/Ecommerce--MERN-app/README.md

 ## 📄 License

-This project is part of the PLP MERN Stack July Cohort hands-on training.
+This project is part of AntolTECHS coding

 ## 👨‍💻 Author

-PLP Academy - July Cohort
+AntolTECHS

 ## 📞 Support